Bazajee/toDo_back/README.md

 The application is structured into 2 main parts.
 The API part and the Core part.
 The aim is to separate application logic and database queries to improve maintainability.
 ### API:
-This folder contains all parts of the application with a url endpoint, and must be the only folder with the controller that contains the logical application and handles http requests.
+This folder contains all parts of the application who handle a url endpoint.
+There must be the only folder with controller file.
+Api module contains the logical application and handles http requests.
 ### Core:
 The folder contains all prisma queries and core functionality.
 The module created inside must correspond to the model or nitialize a library.